sonic-net/SONiC/doc/dash/smart-switch-ip-address-assigment/smart-switch-ip-address-assignment.md

 ![image](./smart-switch-ip-assignment-ip-assignment-flow.png)

+- (1) sonic-cfggen based on hwsku.json renders midplane bridge and DHCP server configuration.
+- (2) sonic-cfggen pushes configuration into the Config DB.
-- (1) DhcpServd when starts consumes DHCP configuration from the Config DB that includes configuration for DPU interfaces.
+- (3-4) DHCP server and DHCP relay containers upon start consume configuration from the config DB and start listening for a requests from DHCP clients.
-- (2) DhcpServd renders configuration for DHCP server.
-- (3) DhcpServd starts DHCP server
-- (4-7) DPU request IP address from the DHCP server
+- (5) DHCP client on the DPU sends a request over the eth0 interfaces.
+The request comes to the DHCP relay through the midplane bridge.
+DHCP relay inserts option 82 into the request with the information about the interface from which the request came.
+DHCP relay forwards the packet to the DHCP server.
+- (6) The DHCP server sends a reply with the IP configuration to the DHCP client on the DPU.

 ### DPU ###